dishafaujdar/TweakML/README.md

 - **Interactive Learning**: Experiment with 5 different datasets and multiple ML models
 - **Real-time Visualization**: See results with interactive charts and metrics
 - **Hyperparameter Tuning**: Adjust model parameters with intuitive sliders and controls
-- **Modern UI**: Built with React, TypeScript, TailwindCSS, and shadcn/ui components
-- **Fast Backend**: Powered by FastAPI with scikit-learn for ML capabilities

 ## 🚀 Quick Start